Overview of GAAP

 3. Audits and Reviews

-Financial statements prepared under GAAP are subject to audits and reviews by external auditors to ensure accuracy and compliance.
+Financial statements prepared under GAAP are often subject to external audits and reviews to ensure accuracy and compliance.
+Auditors review the accounting policies, calculations, and disclosures to verify that they conform to GAAP, ensuring that the financial information is reliable and trustworthy.

 Additional Insight: